 Many factors can influence decisions about chemotherapy and sex.
 Here are some things to consider:

-If your chemotherapy reduces the levels of your germ-fighting white blood cells, you may not be protected from these bacteria.
-Your doctor may recommend you avoid sexual intercourse until your white blood cell counts rise to safe levels.
+What type of chemotherapy are you receiving?
+Different chemotherapy drugs cause different side effects.
+For example, if chemotherapy reduces the levels of your germ-fighting white blood cells, you may not be protected from bacteria that can be introduced into the body during sexual intercourse.
+Your doctor may recommend that you avoid sex until your white blood cell counts rise to safe levels.

-If chemotherapy causes a low platelet count, intercourse could cause bleeding.
+If your chemotherapy causes a low platelet count, intercourse could cause bleeding.
 If your platelet count is extremely low, severe bleeding could occur.

 - Are you feeling up to it?
-During chemotherapy, fatigue or other side effects including effects on hormonal levels may decrease your interest in sex.
+During chemotherapy, fatigue or other side effects, including effects on hormonal levels, may decrease your interest in sex.
 If you're not interested in intercourse, remember that there's more to an intimate relationship than sex.
 Look for other ways to express affection, such as kissing, cuddling or other shared activities.